yen1223/Supermarket-sales-dashboard/README.md

 ### Steps:
 1. Downloaded the dataset from Kaggle

 2. Performed initial data cleaning in Microsoft Excel before importing into Power BI
-### Created 4 tables with relationship and _data transformation_ before establishing relationship:

 3. Opened Power Query Editor and created the first table, naming it _Sales Jan 2019-Mar 2019_

 4. Transformation in Table _Sales Jan 2019-Mar 2019_: